 Vengerov certainly is unperturbed by his collaborator’s deliberateness, matching it with his own (all notes receive full value) and serving up a luscious, full-bodied tone throughout.
 Vengerov’s phrasing underlines the music’s heroic and lyrical qualities and bold strokes with tender touches.
 The arpeggiated main tune flows as if a piece of grace, as does much of the slow movement.

 During his remarkable career, violinist Joshua Bell has gone from child prodigy to one of the most outstanding virtuosos of our time.
-He has performed at prestigious venues across the globe and created some of the most talked-about moments in classical music, such as this Washington D.C. metro performance in which he gave a solo concert without any knowledge that he was being filmed by a hidden camera.
+He has performed at prestigious venues across the globe and created some of the most talked-about moments in classical music, such as this Washington D.C. metro performance in which he gave a solo concert without any knowledge that a hidden camera was filming him.

 Born in Bloomington, Indiana, at the age of four, Bell began to play the violin.
 At age twelve, he began lessons with Josef Gingold, one of his most influential mentors.
 By the time he was fourteen years old, he had debuted with Riccardo Muti and the Philadelphia Orchestra; by seventeen, he performed at Carnegie Hall with the St. Louis Symphony.